 Any physiological illness, impairment, condition, cosmetic disfigurement, or anatomical loss that affects one or more body systems and restricts a significant life function is referred to as a "physical disability."

 Limiting "a major life activity" means "making the major life activity impossible to accomplish."
 This can include chronic or episodic illnesses (HIV/AIDS, hepatitis, diabetes, heart disease, and so on) as well as physical deficiencies (broken bones, hypertension, polio, and so on) as well as pregnancy-related disabilities.
 Unfortunately, unless pain limits the major life activity, it does not qualify as a disability.
-If your condition isn't listed above, you can consult with a disability discrimination lawyer because the list is, at best incomplete.
+If your condition isn't listed above, you can consult with a Employment Lawyer in Los Angeles because the list is, at best incomplete.